-The Electrical Lineman Program is designed to train persons that wish to become entry-level electrical line workers for private and public utility companies and related employers.
-Students will learn academic and field skills necessary for entry-level workers.
-Safety is stressed in every aspect of the job.
-Students will also have the opportunity to earn flagger and OSHA-10 certifications.
-This program is approved for national certification by the National Center for Construction Education and Research ( NCCER) and for Pre- Apprentice credit by the N.C.
-Department of Commerce.
-Graduates will also earn flagger, OSHA 10 and first aid/CPR certifications.
+The Electrical Lineworker Program is designed to train individuals who seek to become entry-level electrical line workers for private and public utility companies and related employers.
+Students will learn the academic and field skills necessary for entry-level positions.
+Safety is stressed in every aspect of the coursework.
+Students will have the opportunity to earn certificates for National Flagger, T&D OSHA 10, CPR-First Aid, Pipes Plus 811, NCCER Core, Electrical Line Workers Level 1 and 2, and 360 hr.
+Pre-Apprenticeship.
+This program is approved for national certification by the National Center for Construction Education and Research (NCCER) and for Pre-Apprentice credit by the N.C.
+Community College System and Department of Labor and credit towards their state and nationally recognized journeyman credentials.

 Upon completion students should be able to: